 So, I had this idea to do a Crockpot Chicken and Gravy recipe, and I knew I also had to try it out in my Instant Pot.
-It took a couple of tests of each to ensure that they were blog-ready, and I am glad to now have both recipes up.
-There's been a lot of chicken in my kitchen lately.
+It took a couple of tests of each to ensure that they were blog-ready, and I am glad to now have both recipes published.
+Update: you may also like my Skillet Chicken and Gravy recipe.

 I didn't want to use a "cream of" soup in this recipe.
 I don't know... something about them I'm just not a fan of.
 Also, there are already plenty of chicken and gravy recipes out there with cream of chicken soup, so I wanted to try something a little different.
 It seems like Hidden Valley Ranch seasoning has been on my brain lately, so it was the first thing that came to mind for what else I could add to this recipe to get some extra flavor without a lot of extra work.
 I just love the subtle herby buttermilk flavor it adds to the gravy.
 I don't think you'd guess that ranch seasoning was in here if you didn't know!

 One thing I prefer about the Instant Pot vs. the slow cooker is that the IP has the sauté function.
 It's so handy to quickly thicken the gravy at the end!

 How to make Instant Pot chicken and gravy